jiaming-sec/appsec-learning-path/README.md

 - [ ] Code Review for Security
 - [ ] Bug Bounty & Vulnerability Disclosure
 - [ ] DevSecOps Integration

+## 🧪 Labs

+Check the `labs/` directory for exercises on common web vulnerabilities and writeups.